jamisonderek/flipper-zero-input/README.md

 4. Cick "Save"
 5. To use the macro, hold the "People" key (next to the green button on the chatpad) and then press the letter you assigned the macro to.

+## Support

+If you have need help, I am here for you.
+Also, I would love your feedback on Flipper Zero input devices!
+The best way to get support is tag me **(@CodeAllNight)** on Discord in any of the Flipper Zero firmware servers.

+If you want to support my work, you can donate via [https://ko-fi.com/codeallnight](https://ko-fi.com/codeallnight) or you can [buy a FlipBoard](https://www.tindie.com/products/makeithackin/flipboard-macropad-keyboard-for-flipper-zero/) from MakeItHackin with software & tutorials from me (@CodeAllNight).